 The Compensation Committee intends to develop programs that will tie executive incentive compensation to the performance of the Company.
-With the exception of Incentive Plan bonuses and a portion of Mr. Strzemp's bonus, annual incentive awards for the year 2004 were defined by the terms of each of the executives' employment contract and were not determined by the Compensation Committee.
-However, the Compensation Committee did award restricted stock during the 2004 fiscal year.
+With the exception of a portion of Mr. Strzemp's and Ms. Chen's respective bonuses, annual incentive awards for the year 2005 were defined by the terms of each of the executives' employment contract and were not determined by the Compensation Committee.
+However, the Compensation Committee did award stock options and restricted stock during the 2005 fiscal year.

-In 2004, the Compensation Committee and the Board of Directors recommended and the stockholders approved the Incentive Plan.
+In 2004, the Compensation Committee and the Board of Directors recommended and the stockholders approved the Wynn Resorts Limited Annual Performance-Based Incentive Plan for Executive Officers (the "Incentive Plan").
 The Incentive Plan provides for performance based bonuses for executives that are "covered employees" under Section 162(m) of the Internal Revenue Code.
 Section 162(m) generally disallows a tax deduction to public companies for compensation over \$1 million paid to any such company's chief executive officer and four other highly compensated executive officers.
 Qualifying performance-based compensation will not be subject to the deduction limitation if certain requirements are met.

 The Compensation Committee designated Messrs.
-Wynn, Kramer and Schorr as the officers eligible to participate in the Incentive Plan in 2004 and established certain performance criteria under the Incentive Plan that the eligible participants were required to satisfy in order to qualify for a bonus.
-The performance criteria established for Mr. Wynn included meeting certain goals relating to the recruitment of senior management for the Company, preparations for the opening of Wynn Las Vegas and leadership of the creative and operation design and development of Wynn Macau.
-The performance criteria for Mr. Kramer included responsibility for the negotiation and documentation of financing transactions necessary for the construction of Wynn Macau and the expansion of Wynn Las Vegas.
-Mr. Schorr's performance criteria required him to oversee the recruitment process of Wynn Las Vegas to ensure that the necessary senior management was in place by December 31, 2004.
-The actual bonus awards, if any, under the Incentive Plan are determined by the Compensation Committee, provided that pursuant to the Incentive Plan, no bonus award with respect to 2004 under the Incentive Plan could exceed the lesser of (a) \$2,500,000 and (b) (I) in the case of the Company's Chief Executive Officer, 250% of his average annual base salary and (II) in the case of all other participants, 200% of the participant's average annual base salary.
+Wynn, Kramer and Schorr as the officers eligible to participate in the Incentive Plan in 2005 and established certain performance criteria under the Incentive Plan that the eligible participants were required to satisfy in order to qualify for a bonus.
+The actual bonus awards, if any, under the Incentive Plan are determined by the Compensation Committee, provided that pursuant to the Incentive Plan, no bonus award with respect to 2005 under the Incentive Plan could exceed the lesser of (a) \$7,500,000 and (b) (I) in the case of the Company's Chief Executive Officer, 250% of his average annual base salary and (II) in the case of all other participants, 200% of the participant's average annual base salary.
 The average annual base salary is based on the base salary actually paid to the participant during the applicable year.
-The stockholders are being asked to consider an increase to maximum annual bonus payable under the Incentive Plan to any executive officer to \$7,500,000.
-If approved by the stockholders, the amendment would be effective for bonuses awarded for 2005.
+The Compensation

-The minimum performance goals set by the Compensation Committee for 2004 were satisfied, and accordingly, the Company's senior executives qualified for bonuses for 2004 under the Incentive Plan.
-Based upon the factors and compensation policies discussed above, the Compensation Committee determined to grant bonuses for 2004 to the Named Executives pursuant to the Incentive Plan in the following amounts: Mr. Wynn-\$2,192,308; Mr. Kramer-\$1,171,923; and Mr. Schorr-\$1,000,000.
+Committee awarded bonuses for 2005 under the Incentive Plan to the Company's senior executives based on those criteria that were satisfied.
+Based upon the Incentive Plan performance criteria and compensation policies discussed above, the Compensation Committee determined to grant bonuses for 2005 to certain of the Named Executive Officers pursuant to the Incentive Plan in the following amounts: Mr. Wynn-\$3,221,833; Mr. Kramer-\$1,907,307; and Mr. Schorr-\$1,500,000.